cole-h06/Verity/README.md

 ## Recent Progress

 - Built the first canonical claim graph
-- Developed a normalization pipeline for graph construction
+- Built a preprocessing pipeline for graph experiments
 - Measured source overlap across the graph
 - Measured agreement and disagreement between sources
-- Reduced claim fragmentation through canonicalization
+- Reduced claim fragmentation in the experimental dataset
 - Identified isolated sources and sparsity issues
 - Established a repeatable graph-building pipeline for experiments